SCUBA Refresher Course – Essential Confidence in SCUBA Diving – 1/2 Day

 Not been diving in a while?
 Can you remember how to do a buddy check?
 Feeling rusty on your diving skills?

 Don’t worry!
 It happens, especially if you only dive on vacation, and haven’t had chance to travel as much in recent years.

 The SCUBA Refresher course can help you to become water-confident again and help your open water training come flooding back to you, so you can dive in confidence.

 Who Needs A SCUBA Refresher Course?

-PADI recommends that if you have been out of the water for more than 6-12months then you need a refresher.
+SCUBA Associations like SDI or PADI recommend that, if you have been out of the water for more than 6-12months then you need a refresher.

 At DivePoint we know there are different levels of divers, and that ‘dry-spells’ can be a tricky way to measure a persons need for a refresher course.

 For instance, if you’re a vacation diver with less than 20 dives, and it has been 12 months since your last dive, then we would highly suggest a refresh.

 For a rescue diver with several hundred dives, who was diving regularly but took a year or two out for some reason, it may not be as necessary.

 It’s certainly a grey area, but if in any way you feel a little apprehensive, then a refresh will help to calm your nerves before heading out on your ocean and cenote dives.